-In our Fireflies® July Curriculum Guide (p.
-27), we create special colored ice cubes that fizz outside on the concrete as part of our Fun in the Sun theme!
+Create special colored ice cubes that fizz outside on the concrete for some fun in the sun!
 Here are step-by-step directions for the activity, including pictures and expanded questions to discuss with the children.
 This activity requires freeze time, so plan to provide other activities while waiting.

 Please note: This activity is messy.
 Be sure the children are wearing clothing that can get dirty.
 Depending on the paint you use, clothing might stain.

 - large bowl

 - tempera paint

 - squeeze bottles

 Step 1: Add ¼ cup baking soda and ¼ cup cornstarch to a large bowl.
 Add ½ cup water, and mix until all the powder has dissolved.
 (This will take a few minutes.)

 Step 2: Pour the milky solution into separate smaller bowls.
 Squirt a bit of tempera paint into each bowl and stir until the desired color is achieved.
 (The paint will appear lumpy and separated at first.
 Keep stirring until the mixture is smooth.)
 Primary colors will work best to maximize the blending effect.
 (I only had these colors available for my sample.)

 Please note: I first tried this activity using food coloring.
 I found the colors did not show up or blend as well on the cement.
 Powdered or liquid tempera paint works best.